jatin33/linkedin-saved-post-categoriser/README.md

     *   When browsing your main LinkedIn feed, saved posts that you have categorized will display a small badge indicating their assigned category.

 ## Current Status
 The core functionality of the LinkedIn Post Organizer is fully implemented and ready for testing.
-All essential components, including the background script, content script, popup interface, and storage utilities, are complete.
-The extension is designed for a seamless, native-feeling integration with LinkedIn.
+All essential components, including the background script, content script, side panel interface, and storage utilities, are complete.
+The extension now features a side panel for managing posts and categories, a "Reset All Bookmarks" option, displays the LinkedIn post URL in the categorization modal, includes an author filter, and supports real-time UI synchronization.
+It is designed for a seamless, native-feeling integration with LinkedIn.

 ## Troubleshooting
 *   **Extension not loading**: Ensure `manifest.json` is in the root of the selected folder and has no syntax errors.